-The nomination process for the 2019 Annual Security Awards is now open.
+Nominations for the 2019 Annual Security Awards are now closed.

 The judging panel for this year’s Awards event to be held at the Crowne Plaza, Auckland, on Friday 23rd August comprises: